-During our most recent site visit, we determined that the supervisors and officers that we interviewed appeared to understand the process for inventory and control of the keys.
+During our most recent site visit of the remaining district with a holding cell, we determined that the supervisors and officers that we interviewed appeared to understand the process for inventory and control of the keys.
 The MAS Desk Blotter indicated that key inventories were entered in a timely manner.

-DPD is now in Phase 2 compliance with this paragraph.
+DPD continues to be in compliance with this paragraph.

-¶ Requirements Phase 1 - Policy Phase 2 - Implementation 23 Ensure reasonable safety in emergency In Compliance In Compliance 24 Develop comprehensive emergency preparedness program In Compliance In Compliance 25 Implementation of key control policies In Compliance In Compliance
+\P Requirements Phase 1 - Policy Phase 2 - Implementation 23 Ensure reasonable safety in emergency In Compliance In Compliance 24 Develop comprehensive emergency preparedness program In Compliance In Compliance 25 Implementation of key control policies In Compliance In Compliance